jisnoo123/collage/README.md

 # collage

-Turn your images and videos into dataset collage.
-Look at it from a distance, you will see the original image(kind of).
+Turn your images and videos into a dataset collage.
+Look at it from a distance, you would see the original shadow (I don't think if I should call it that) of your image or video, replaced with the dataset images.

+# What's in here?

+A Gradio UI that makes you collages of your images or videos.
+I do not recommend the video part of it, its pretty boring, however, I do recommend to try it on your portraits.
+Its cool on images!
+The more the number of grids the better it is.
+Go through the samples, you will understand what I am talking about.

 # Datasets